thomashare/Majesti/README.md

 #![Majesti logo][logo] Majesti
 __A beautiful web development framework.__
 Majesti was created to provide a starter template for web developers that uses the most legible preprocessors available - Streamlined with the help of [Gulp](http://gulpjs.com) and [Browsersync](https://www.browsersync.io).

 **Majesti** uses [Stylus](http://stylus-lang.com), [Pug](http://jade-lang.com), [CSS-Nano](http://cssnano.co), [Autoprefixer](https://github.com/postcss/autoprefixer), [Coffeescript](http://coffeescript.org/), [Uglify](https://github.com/mishoo/UglifyJS) and [Svg2png](https://github.com/domenic/svg2png) to speed up your workflow and get things done.

-###Basic Guide
+###Basic Usage
 Installation is simple.
 Either clone or download to the directory you want to place your site.
 Rename the folder to the name of your project.

 You will have these files: